Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 OCT 7, 2016

 One of the most frightening and personally devastating economic phenomena you can experience is hyperinflation.
-Unless you’ve lived through one, you have no idea of the havoc it can cause.
+Unless you’ve lived through it, you have no idea of the havoc it can cause.

-The world’s seen it before, many times.
-But since most recent examples have come from Zimbabwe, Iraq, and other “third world” countries, the idea of it hitting the US or Europe is often scoffed at.
+The world’s seen it before many times.
+But since most recent examples have come from Zimbabwe, Iraq, Venezuela and other “third world” countries, the idea of it hitting the U.S. or Europe is often scoffed at.

 But is the idea really so crazy?
-After all, it’s hit some of the world’s most powerful countries too, within the last century.
+After all, it’s also hit some of the world’s most powerful countries, within the last century, including China, Russia and Germany.
+Who’s to say it can’t happen to them again under the right (or wrong) circumstances?

-What exactly is hyperinflation?
-Definitions vary, but one of the more commonly accepted is an environment where consumer prices spike rapidly, rising at least 50% per month.
-That can quickly destroy one’s standard of living—but it can get a lot worse.
+The first question most people have about this topic is: what exactly is hyperinflation?
+Definitions vary, but one of the more commonly accepted is an environment where consumer prices spike rapidly, rising at least 50 percent per month.
+It usually happens in the aftermath of the government increasing the currency supply substantially and/or the people losing confidence in that currency.
+The resulting price spike can quickly destroy one’s standard of living — but it can get a lot worse.

 If you’re not prepared, a hyperinflation can not only wipe out your savings but literally starve you to death.